tendo14/asynchronousDigitalNeuralCircuits/README.md

 # asynchronousDigitalNeuralCircuits
-attempt for making neurons and synapse for making a SNN in verilog using asynchronous digital logic
+Making a SNN in verilog using asynchronous digital logic